sai1231/studio/README.md

 #### Mobile App
 Refer to the `mobile/README.md` for detailed instructions on running the Expo app on a simulator or physical device.

+## Browser Extension Setup

+To use the browser extension for saving content:

+1. In a Chromium-based browser (like Chrome, Edge, or Arc), navigate to `chrome://extensions`.
+2. Enable **Developer mode** using the toggle in the top-right corner.
+3. Click the **Load unpacked** button.
+4. In the file dialog, select the `extension` folder located in the root of this project.
+5. The Mäti icon will appear in your browser's toolbar.
+You can pin it for easy access.

 ## Available Scripts